Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

 - [Getting started with RStudio in CDAP](https://studious-fortnight-b9bc26d6.pages.github.io/RStudio_in_CDAP/getting_started):
     - Accessing RStudio
     - Closing a session
-    - R version and packages
-    - Further training resources
+    - RStudio workspace
-    - Accessing data in CDAP from RStudio
+    - Accessing CDAP data from RStudio
+    - Working with CDAP data in RStudio
+    - Uploading data into your workspace in RStudio

 - [Connecting RStudio to git and GitHub](https://studious-fortnight-b9bc26d6.pages.github.io/RStudio_in_CDAP/git_and_github/) *under construction*